 Pursuant to a loan facility agreement dated 12 March 2020, the Trust borrowed £4,200,000 from Secure Trust Bank ('STB') for the purpose of financing the acquisition of The Residence, Lurke Street, Bedford.
-The STB borrowing is secured against The Residence, Lurke Street, Bedford.

-The loan bears interest at a fixed rate of 4.10% per annum with interest being charged quarterly in arrears.
-The loan has a maturity date of 36 months from the date the loan is initially drawn, that is, 11 March 2023.
+The STB borrowing was secured against The Residence, Lurke Street, Bedford.
+The loan bore interest at a fixed rate of 4.10% per annum with interest being charged quarterly in arrears.

-After year end, on 13 April April 2022, the Company has entered into a new £4,800,000 facility with STB and has drawn the facility in full to refinance the existing loan of £4,200,000 initially drawn for acquisition of The Residence, Lurke Street, Bedford.
+On 13 April 2022, the Company entered into a new £4,800,000 facility with STB and has drawn the facility in full to refinance the existing loan of £4,200,000 initially drawn for acquisition of The Residence, Lurke Street, Bedford.
 The new loan has a maturity date of 48 months from the date the loan is initially drawn, that is, 13 April 2026.
-The loan will bear interest at a fixed rate of 3.50% for the first three years, and a floating rate thereafter.
+However, as the directors intend to wind up the fund, the loan will be settled within the next year and is, hence, classified as current liabilities.
+The loan bears interest at a fixed rate of 3.50% for the first three years, and a floating rate of 1.5% plus the STB commercial lending reference rate for the fourth year subject to a minimum rate of 2.25%.